Karthik7TR/Karthik_poc/step_by_step_instructions.md

 # Introduction
-In this workshop we will create all resources necessary to use Project Cumulus.
+In this workshop we will create all the resources necessary to use Project Cumulus.
 We will then create a pipeline that will deploy a sample application to the two environments previously created using Cloud IaC.
 The files in this repo are all that you will need.
 We will go through them one by one and when we do, we will need to modify some of the values in some of the files.
 We will walk you through this and explain the purpose of each file.  **Please** ask questions at any time and speak out if you need help or are unsure about something.

 # Setup
 You need to have the following installed on your machine:
 * cloud-tool
 * Python 3.7 (preferably in a virtual environment such as with [Anaconda](https://www.anaconda.com/distribution/).)
-* BAMS setup as a [pip repository](https://thehub.thomsonreuters.com/docs/DOC-2735743#jive_content_id_Windows)
+* BAMS setup as a [pip repository](https://thehub.thomsonreuters.com/docs/DOC-2735743)
-* Login to cloud-tool into the CICD account as the a204820-PowerUser2 role
+* Login to cloud-tool into the CICD account (tr-tax-prof1-cicd-nonprod) as the a204820-PowerUser2 role
-* Login to the AWS console into the CICD account as the a204820-PowerUser2 role
+* Login to the AWS console into the CICD account (tr-tax-prof1-cicd-nonprod) as the a204820-PowerUser2 role
+* In a different browser, or in your browser's private mode, login to the Nonprod account (tr-tax-prof1-preprod) as the a204820-PowerUser2 role

 # Cumulus Installer
 The cumulus installer will install into the CICD account all the resources necessary to perform each of the stages in your pipeline.
 These include the Deployment engine and the blue/green deployer.
 If you would like to understand how it works, read on!
 Otherwise skip down to the steps.

+## Details of how it Works
+What you are installing is essentially a wrapper.
+Most of the hard work is handled by a CodeBuild project that the installer creates.
+The wrapper downloads the necessary git repos that contain the code for each of the tools it will deploy (CloudFormation templates, Python projects, etc.).
+It bundles these up, uploads them to S3 and uses the CodeBuild project to create the resources.
+This was deemed ideal as there are many steps required to create these solutions, including uploading CloudFormation templates, baking a container image, deploying a scheduled ECS task, building and deploying many Lambda functions, etc.  It seemed to make more sense to do this in a controlled environment such as CodeBuild than having all fo these things run on each persons laptop and hope for consistency.
+See [the README](https://git.sami.int.thomsonreuters.com/project-cumulus/python-cumulus-installer) for further details.

 ## Steps
 1. Run the following command in your virtual environment to install the installer:
 `pip3 install cumulus-installer`
+> If you get an error along the lines of `unable to find cumulus-installer`, this likely means you don't have BAMS setup as a pip repo.
+See [Setup](#setup)

 2. Modify the file [installer_input.yaml](installer_input.yaml).
 Change those lines with `# FIXME` in them.
 The others can remain the same.
 This file does exactly what it says it does.
 It provides the installer with the information necessary to install everything.
 3. Run the command below to create your resources.
 It will take about 10-15 minutes.
 (Replace `${AWS_PROFILE}` with the profile you used when logging into cloud-tool.
 If you didn't use one, omit the `--profile-name` argument.)
 `cumulus-installer --profile-name ${AWS_PROFILE} --installer-file installer_input.yaml install`

-## Details of how it Works
-What you are installing is essentially a wrapper.
-Most of the hard work is handled by a CodeBuild project that the installer creates.
-The wrapper downloads the necessary git repos that contain the code for each of the tools it will deploy (CloudFormation templates, Python projects, etc.).
-It bundles these up, uploads them to S3 and uses the CodeBuild project to create the resources.
-This was deemed ideal as there are many steps required to create these solutions, including uploading CloudFormation templates, baking a container image, deploying a scheduled ECS task, building and deploying many Lambda functions, etc.  See [the README](https://git.sami.int.thomsonreuters.com/project-cumulus/python-cumulus-installer) for further details.

 # Pipeline
 We will now create your end-to-end pipeline.
 This will be used to build the code, bake a container image and publish it to ECR, and deploy this image to the two ECS services you created with Cloud IaC.